bizzleboy/se_project_coffeeshop/README.md

-# Practicum Coffee Shop
+# Parker's Practicum Coffee Shop

-This is the second project of the Web Development program at Practicum.
-It was created using HTML and CSS, based on the design brief.
+We gonna get supercharged in this cool cafe. broh.

 ## Project features